 SANDAG’s current 35-year regional transportation plan increases transit ridership by a mere 4% countywide, while keeping transit times double those of driving trips.

 SANDAG’s plan will be a major hurdle for the City of San Diego in reaching its Climate Action Plan goals.
 The City’s CAP aims to empower half of residents in urban areas to commute by transit, walking, and bicycling by 2035.
-SANDAG’s plan—as revealed in our report using SANDAG’s own data—puts the City on a path to achieve only 15% of commutes on alternative transit in the same area.
-Put another way, the City’s goals are over three-times greater than SANDAG’s.
+SANDAG’s plan—as revealed in our report using SANDAG’s own data—puts the City on a path to achieve only 15% of commutes using sustainable transportation options in the same area.
+Put another way, the City’s goals are over three-times more ambitious than SANDAG’s.

 Delay is not an option.
-State law mandates cities must meet its first climate benchmark in 2020 and San Diego’s Climate Action Plan commits to doing that by getting 1 in every 5 people (21%) to commute not in a car.
+State law mandates cities must meet its first climate benchmark in 2020 and San Diego’s Climate Action Plan commits to doing that by getting 1 in every 5 people (21%) to commute using non-car transportation.
 That’s five percentage points more than SANDAG would get us to 15 years later!

 We can get there.
 It’s the only option.

 In partnership with our Quality of Life Coalition, we’re changing the conversation in the media and in the government hearing rooms, from how many cars can we put on the road to how can we move people more efficiently with more and better alternative options.